-- current surface water drainage details for the site, including discharge routes, flow rates, volumes and any amenity and ecology benefit's; - information demonstrating how the surface water run-off will be discharged as high up the following hierarchy of drainage options as reasonable practicable, with justification as to why not higher: into the ground (infiltration); to a surface water body; to a surface water sewer, highway drain or another drainage system; to a combined sewer; - the sustainable drainage system to be implemented and demonstrate how this is designed in accordance with Dorset Council SUDS guidance in the link below, including calculations and how this improves water quality and provides amenity and ecology benefit's; - arrangements for ongoing maintenance of sustainable drainage systems for the lifetime of the development; - the measures taken during construction to not increase flood risk; - demonstrate how pollution to surface water will be avoided; and - justification as to why sustainable drainage systems cannot be achieved where demonstrated to be inappropriate.
+- current surface water drainage details for the site, including discharge routes, flow rates, volumes and any amenity and ecology benefit's; - information demonstrating how the surface water run-off will be discharged as high up the following hierarchy of drainage options as reasonably practicable, with justification as to why not higher: - into the ground (infiltration); - to a surface water body; - to a surface water sewer; - to a combined sewer;

+- the sustainable drainage system to be implemented and demonstrate how this is designed in accordance with Dorset Council SUDS guidance and best practice i.e. CIRIA SuDS - Manual (C753).
+Open SUDS features should be used. - arrangements for ongoing maintenance of sustainable drainage systems for the lifetime of the development; - the measures taken during construction to not increase flood risk; - demonstrate how pollution to surface water will be avoided; and - justification as to why sustainable drainage systems cannot be achieved where demonstrated to be inappropriate. - consider a design for biodiversity net gain as part of the SUDS design.
+Please see our Sustainable drainage advice note on our website.